 1000 calorie (cal) = 1 Calorie/kilocalorie (kcal)

 Our bodies need energy to do what they do, that’s why calories are so important.
 However, keeping track of calorie intake is not always easy.
-If you want more on the science behind calories, check out our article How to Calculate the Energy Value of Food, written by our very own Nutrition Manager, Rebecca Williams SENr, RNutr.
+If you want more on the science behind calories, check out our article How to Calculate the Energy Value of Food, written by one of our expert nutritionists, Rebecca Williams SENr, RNutr.

 Over 100 years ago, a guy called Wilbur Olin Atwater developed a way to measure the calorie content of foods.
 It’s called the Atwater system (who’d have thought?) and it’s still used today.
-For full disclosure, it’s not 100% accurate... but it’s still pretty good.
+Full disclosure: it’s not 100% accurate.
+But it’s still pretty good.

 1g of fat = 9kcal